alterasc/alterasc.github.io/docs/ExpandedContent/OracleMysteries.md

 ### [Back to mod overview](./README.md)

+## Dark Tapestry

+An oracle with the dark tapestry mystery adds Knowledge (Arcana) , Persuasion and Stealth to her list of class skills.

+`a7fd19cc84bc41f5946d3a5791805249`
+`OracleDarkTapestryMysteryFeature`

 ## Dragon

 An oracle with the dragon mystery adds Mobility, Persuasion, Perception and Knowledge (Arcana)  to her list of class skills.